About USC Gould

 Please share USC Gould commencement photos and stories with #GouldGrad.

-The ceremony and reception will take place rain or shine.
-If the weather is so inclement as to be dangerous, a rain plan will go into effect.
+The ceremony will take place rain or shine.
+If severe or inclement weather is at risk of becoming hazardous, a rain contingency plan will go into effect.
 Details of the rain plan will then be posted on the law school website and an email will be sent to all graduates.
-If you have questions regarding inclement weather prior to event day, contact the law school Events Office at 213-740-3841.
+If you have questions regarding inclement weather prior to event day, contact the law school Events Office at firstname.lastname@example.org.

 USC's Main Commencement Ceremony

-The USC main commencement ceremony is open for all 2022 law school graduates.
-It will take place in Alumni Memorial Park on Friday, May 13, 2022 and begins at 8:30 a.m.
+The USC main commencement ceremony is open for all 2023 law school graduates.
+It will take place in Alumni Memorial Park on Friday, May 12, 2023 and begins at 8:30 a.m.
+PT.
 Further information regarding the main ceremony can be found here.

 You are not required to attend the University ceremony, but if you are a JD student and would like to participate in the main ceremony, please contact the law school Events Office at email@example.com to register.
 G&IP students who would like to participate in the main ceremony may email firstname.lastname@example.org to register.